 Essential Sights in Ecuador

-This archipelago of 19 volcanic islands is located in the Pacific Ocean approximately 1,000km/621mi away from the Ecuadorian coast.
-Each volcanic island is a microclimate with its own unique animal species like blue-footed boobies, giant tortoises, and marine iguanas that are completely distinct from animals in other parts of the world.
+This archipelago of 19 volcanic islands is located in the Pacific Ocean, approximately 1,000km/621mi away from the Ecuadorian coast.
+Each volcanic island is a microclimate with its own unique animal species, such as blue-footed boobies, giant tortoises, and marine iguanas that are completely distinct from animals in other parts of the world.
 The diverse and isolated wildlife on each island helped Charles Darwin develop his theory of evolution.
-Altogether, the islands are known as some of the greatest wildlife viewing spots in the world.
+Altogether, the islands are known for some of the greatest wildlife viewing in the world.

-The Amazon Rainforest is home to truly impressive biodiversity.
-Yasuni National Park and Biosphere Reserve located within the Ecuadorian Amazon is home to some of the most diverse species of fauna and flora on the planet.
+The Amazon Rainforest is world-renowned for its biodiversity.
+Yasuni National Park and Biosphere Reserve located within the Ecuadorian Amazon are home to an incredibly diverse range of fauna and flora.

 Avenue of the Volcanoes

 The Avenue of the Volcanoes is a route that runs between the eastern and western ranges of the Andean Mountains in Ecuador.
 The Avenue travels through picturesque villages such as Otovalo and offers breathtaking views of the towering volcanoes.
 It’s best viewed from a helicopter, but you can also visit one of its most impressive sections, Cotopaxi National Park, on a day trip from Quito.

 Other Highlights of Ecuador Off the Beaten Path

 Cuenca is Ecuador’s third-largest city and one of its major cultural centres.
-It has rich cultural heritage, Incan ruins, beautiful architecture, and stunning natural scenery surrounding the city.
+It has a rich cultural heritage, Inca ruins, beautiful architecture, and stunning natural scenery surrounding the city.
 It’s also known for its delicious food scene.